devdemon/DevDemon-Docs/channel_images/tags/images.rst

 cover_only=""
 ===============
-Limit the results to only the cover images.
+Limit the results to only the cover images. (or first image)

 - **Options:** yes | no
 - **Default:** no